fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 normality).

 With the validation complete, we end Part Two.
-In the last part of this project, we will discuss our results. <br/>
+In the last part of this project, we will discuss our resulting model. <br/>